 What policies do the Panthers have in place related to residency and tryouts?

-All current rep policies can be found on the CYGHA web site under the Forms and Policies menu.
-Sections 2 and 3 deal with player eligibility and tryout policies.
+All policies can be found on the CYGHA web site under the Forms and Policies menu.
+Sections 2 and 3 of the CYGHA Rep Policy deal with player eligibility and tryout policies.